 - Cell phones must be turned off and out of sight in the classroom.
 If an emergency situation exists, please let me know about it before class.
 Students will be warned if a cell phone is out and then asked to leave the classroom with an absence.
 Students can be dropped from the course if the problem persists. - Students are not allowed to use a laptop during class without permission. - Students are not allowed to listen to music via headphones during class. - There is a zero tolerance policy for any behavior that is disruptive of classroom learning.
 This includes any vulgar language or rude behavior toward the instructor or other students in the class.
 Also, students should not talk while the instructor is teaching.
-Much of this class calls for student discussion.
-Please be accepting of views that may differ from your own.
-A variety of viewpoints and lively discussion often leads to deeper understanding of literature. - Students are not allowed to bring children to class.
+Students are not allowed to bring children to class.
 (TC Policy)